cjlee112/pygr/doc/rest/reference/sqlgraph.rst

    *itemClass* indicates
-   the class that should be used for constructing item objects (representing individual rows in the database).
+   the class that should be used for constructing item objects (representing individual rows in the database). *itemSliceClass* indicates the class used for instantiation slices of items (if appropriate).

+   *createTable* if not None, must be an SQL statement for creating the desired table structure.

+   *dropIfExists* if True, forces it to delete any existing table of the same name prior to creating a new table.

    *attrAlias*, if provided, must be a dictionary whose keys are attribute names that should be bound to items from your database,